 Rent expense for the Company's leases, which generally have escalating rental amounts over the term of the lease, is recorded on a straight-line basis over the lease term.
-The difference between the rent expense and rent paid has been recorded as deferred rent in the consolidated balance sheet under accounts payable and accrued expenses and accounts payable and accrued expenses, related party, as applicable.
+The difference between the rent expense and rent paid has been recorded as deferred rent in the consolidated balance sheet under accounts payable and accrued expenses.
 Rent is amortized on a straight-line basis over the term of the applicable lease, without consideration of renewal options.